daxa-ai/pebblo/docs/gh_pages/docs/safe_loader.md

    It will also provide you with a list of these Datasource, accompanied by additional details such as the size, source path, the count of topics & entities across the datasource.

 4. **Snippets**: This sections provides the actual text inspected by the Pebblo Server using the Pebblo Topic Classifier and Pebblo Entity Classifier.
 This will be useful to quickly inspect and remediate text that should not be ingested into the Gen-AI RAG application.
-Each snippet shows the exact file the snippet is loaded from easy remediation.
+Each snippet shows the exact file, the snippet is loaded from easy remediation, all the sensitive info labeled with confidence score(HIGH, MEDIUM and LOW).